 This 1 day course is aimed at clinicians, support workers and carers who work within an organisation in the East of England and care for patients with a tracheostomy in the community.
 The course offers a combination of lectures and engaging practical training sessions delivered by experts in tracheostomy care.
 Delegates will have the opportunity to train in essential practical skills and benefit from a ratio of 6 delegates to 1 trainer.

-For information on booking, please email Margot Rowland
+For information on booking, please email Kitti Czegledi

-A 1 day course focussing on the anatomy and physiology of spinal column and cord injuries, and evidence based nursing care and therapy.
+The Network plans to deliver a 1 day course focussing on the anatomy and physiology of spinal column and cord injuries, and evidence based nursing care and therapy.
 Aimed at nurses caring for patients with spinal column and cord injuries in the acute and rehabilitation care settings.
+Until face to face training is possible, the following online resource is recommended for use by nurses and therapists, as well as other medical professionals, involved in caring for patients with spinal cord injury: The International Spinal Cord Society

 Advanced Paediatric Life Support (APLS)